-The Faults page my display MISALIGNMENT on Gas Sensor 3, weak or no pulses from the affected laser with Misalignment of laser under Paths in the Monitoring tab, and possibly a Pulse too noisy messsage.
+Faults page may display MISALIGNMENT.
+On Gas Sensor 3, weak or no pulses from all lasers with "Misalignment of laser" under Paths in the monitoring tab and possibly "Pulse too noisy" message.

-- 1. Visually check all external optics for dust or damage and clean if necessary. - 2.
-Ensure cables to detectors are intact. - 3.
+1. Visually check all external optics for dust or damage and clean if necessary.

+- 2. Ensure cables to detectors are intact. - 3.
 Check all power rails (±12 V and -5 V) are OK and VIGO temp control is working. - 4.
 If not, check power supply ribbon cable from motherboard. - 5.
 If all above are OK, then replace detector TEC board. - 6.
 Clean external optics. - 7.
 If damaged, replace external optics. - 8.
 If not external optics, visually check cell mirrors for dust and clean if necessary. - 9.
 If cell mirrors are damaged or corroded, replace the cell assembly. - 10.
 Replace power supply ribbon cable - 11.
 Replace detector TEC board.